PQuod/personal_timeline/en/about.markdown

 - [ ] Add filters to toggle categories
 - [ ] Light/dark theme (?)
 - [ ] Demarcation between Future and Past
+- [ ] How to treat differently one occurence events / works in progress
 - [ ] Phone and tablet versions

 ## Todo